SomnambulistCyber/SecEngineeringStudyNotes/interview-study-notes-for-security-engineering.md

   	- SANS' PICERL (Preparation, Identification, Containement, Eradication, Recovery, Lessons learned)
    	- Google's IMAG (Incident Management At Google)

+# Security Operations
+- Where to start with planning a SecOps Function
+	- Create a Strong Mission Statement and understand what you are trying to achieve.
+   	- **Phase 1: Establish Baseline SOC Capabilities**
+   		- Ensure visibility of key assets, infrastructure, and threats.
+   	 	- If you already know some logging costs are going to be excessive, define use cases early and often during log onboarding so you can trim logs fast.
+   	  	- Using a framework like [DeTTEC](https://github.com/rabobank-cdc/DeTTECT) to map threats, logging, and mitigations provides a good starting point for gap analysis.
+   	  	- Define clear incident response playbooks and procedures, suggest using NIST, SANS PICERL, or IMAG as a framework.
+   	  	- Configure some automated responses, connetors, and low effort logic at this point to help productivity.
+   	  	- Start measuring and tracking KPIs (Mean time to detection/remediation, False Positive rate) and define what else you want to track, even if you cannot do it at this stage. *Raw stats like how many alerts and how many an analyst deals with are usually low value and lead to unwanted anti patterns.
+  	- **Phase 2: Threat Intel and Threat Hunting**
+   	  	- Establish threat informed decision making and shift from reactive to proactive.
+   	   	- Set up and configure a Threat Intelligence Platform.
+   	    	- Automate indicator ingestion and enrichment into your SIEM, add tags, etc.
+   	     	- From operational intelligence and reports start creating a threat hunt process/procedure.
+   	      	- Define and implement workflows for to improve SOC detection engineering, using [MITRE ATT&CK](https://attack.mitre.org/) mapping to ensure coverage of known TTPs.
+   	      	- Create custom detections based on intelligence and organisational context.
+   	- **Phase 3: Continuous improvement**
+   		- Automate and optimise SOC processes based on intelligence from KPIs/Metrics and the TIP.
+   	 	- Automate the pain away (repetive tasks, well defined processes).
+   	  	- Enrich SIEM incidents to increase single pane of glass goal.
+   	  	- Attempt to reduce FP rate further.
+   	  	- Conduct Red/Purple Team exercises
+   	  	- Alternative is to use something like [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) or [Atomic Threat Coverage](https://github.com/atc-project/atomic-threat-coverage).
+   	  	- Develop continuous improvement plan for the SOC - including team member expertise and career progression.
+   	  	- Include proper post mortems in major incidents and near misses.

 # Coding & Algorithms